Llanrwst railway station: Facilities

 The station here is unstaffed and has the same basic amenities seen at others on the line - a waiting shelter, timetable poster boards and digital information screen.
 Tickets must be bought on the train or prior to travel.
 Step-free access to the platform is available via a ramp from the main road.

 Services

 Six trains call each way on Mon-Sat (approximately every three hours), with four trains each way on Sundays.

-As of March 2019, however, all services from here were suspended following major flood damage to the track and other infrastructure in the area by the River Conwy as a result of Storm Gareth on 16 March 2019.
+All services from here were suspended following major flood damage to the track and other infrastructure in the area by the River Conwy as a result of Storm Gareth on 16 March 2019.
 A replacement bus service operated, with repairs expected to take several months to complete.
 The line reopened northwards to Llandudno on 18 July 2019, ahead of the staging of the National Eisteddfod in the town; the remainder followed from 24 July.
 Further damage to the line caused by flooding from Storm Ciara forced the closure of the route again on 8 February 2020; following repairs costing £2.2m.
 The line reopened on 28 September 2020.